zce/velite/docs/readme.md

   -h, --help           Display this message
 ```

-## Field Schemas
+## Schemas

-Velite provides some commonly used field schemas.
+Velite provides some commonly used schemas.

 ### `s.isodate()`